Henry Piddington: Law of Storms

 The result of Piddington's studies based on the logs of several ships, notably the Brig Charles Heddle which was trapped in a storm off Mauritius, was his observation of the spiral wind tracks, and he wrote a series of papers (24 memoirs in the Journal of the Asiatic Society of Bengal) on the topic.
 He noticed that the storms had a calm centre and that the winds around them ran anticlockwise in the northern hemisphere and clockwise in the southern hemisphere.
 This was followed by a book, The Horn-Book for the Law of Storms for the Indian and China Seas, the first edition of which was published in 1844.
 He produced a second edition in 1848, and introduced the word "cyclone" derived from Greek κύκλος (kyklos, meaning "circle" or "ring"), based on the helical nature of the winds.
 The idea of the horn book was that a translucent sheet (made of horn) with the diagram of the cyclone could be placed on a map so that the wind directions could be readily compared by any sailor to identify a cyclone so that a tacking course to avoid it could be followed.
 A review in Nautical Magazine (1848) however claimed that it reminded the author of a children's "horn book" to teach alphabets.
 The book ran into many editions and Piddington was even made a president of the marine court of enquiry at Calcutta in 1851.
 In 1853 he advised the Governor General that Port Canning was best not built on the southeastern side of Calcutta as it was vulnerable to storms.
 The Port was however built there and after Piddington's death, it was devastated in 1867 by a storm and abandoned a few years later.

 Other positions

 Piddington held other positions as a secretary to the Agricultural and Horticultural Society; Her Majesty's Coroner of Calcutta (from 1844); and President of Marine Courts of Enquiry.

 Personal life

 Piddington married Jeanne Julie Josephine Gaultier de Lavalette (died 4 September 1875) and they had three sons of whom Alfred (1831-c.
 1880) and Edmund (1832-1869) worked in the court at Calcutta while an older son was born in 1820 but died young in 1830.
-Piddington is buried in the Chandannagar cemetery.
+Piddington is buried in the Sacred Heart French Cemetery at Chandannagar.